zstarczali/circle/README.md

 ### The program will:

-    -Immediately clear the screen
+    - Immediately clear the screen
-    -Draw a circle with default parameters
+    - Draw a circle with default parameters
-    -Halt when complete (press reset to rerun)
+    - Halt when complete (press reset to rerun)

 ### Customization
 Modify these values in the source code: